bnnm/wwiser-utils/README.md

 ## SCRIPTS
-Helper scripts for Wwise ripping, for see docs for intended usage.
+Other helper scripts for Wwise ripping, for see docs for tips on usage.

 ## CLI EXAMPLES